 An admin has not enforced registration.

-A user who has not yet set up all required security info navigates to https://myprofile.microsoft.com.
-The user then chooses Security info from the left-hand navigation.
-From there, the user chooses to add a method, selects any of the methods available to them, and follows the steps to set up that method.
-When finished, the user sees the method they just set up on the security info page.
+A user who hasn't yet set up all required security info goes to https://myprofile.microsoft.com.
+The user selects Security info in the left pane.
+From there, the user chooses to add a method, selects any of the methods available, and follows the steps to set up that method.
+When finished, the user sees the method that was just set up on the Security info page.

 Delete security info from My Profile

-A user who has previously set up at least one method that can be used for MFA navigates to https://aka.ms/mysecurityinfo.
-The user changes their current default method to a different default method.
-When finished, the user sees their new default method on the security info page.
+A user who has previously set up at least one method that can be used for Multi-Factor Authentication navigates to https://aka.ms/mysecurityinfo.
+The user changes the current default method to a different default method.
+When finished, the user sees the new default method on the Security info page.